Djent-/openrazer-scripts/README.md

 Effect: On left and right click, the mousepad and mouse have a reactive light effect.
 On scroll, one half of each device will have a reactive light effect.
 The colors are random each time - ie. everything will be the same random color.

+Bugs: The script occassionally stops working or starts flashing rapidly.
+This is due to lol python threading.
+Don't thread on me!

 ## razer_spectrum_sync.py
 Works with: Firefly, Deathadder (probably all mice), probably other devices